Sakamoto dominates women’s short program at NHK Trophy

-Japanese skater Wakaba Higuchi, the 2018 world silver medalist, fell on her opening triple axel but landed all her remaining jumps to finish second with 69.71 points.
-Mako Yamashita, also of Japan, was third with 67.56.
+Wakaba Higuchi, the 2018 world silver medalist, fell on her opening triple axel but landed all her remaining jumps to finish second with 69.71 points.
+Mako Yamashita was third with 67.56 points.

-Vancouver Olympic bronze medalist and 2010 world champion Daisuke Takahashi was set to make his debut as an ice dancer later Friday.
+“It was the first time that I had the (triple) lutz and I was able to skate clean,” Sakamoto said.
+“It is very motivating to skate in front of an audience.
+In the free program, I hope to have more energy and to keep my position.”

-The NHK Trophy normally draws skaters from around the world but was limited to mostly Japanese skaters this year because of travel restrictions.
+The NHK Trophy normally draws skaters from around the world but was limited to mostly Japanese skaters because of travel restrictions related to the coronavirus pandemic.

-Despite concerns about the coronavirus, there was a near-capacity crowd for Friday’s opening day program.
-Japan has managed to keep the virus under control so far but is experiencing a surge in cases recently.
-Tokyo reported 570 cases on Friday.
+Despite concerns about the virus, there was a near-capacity crowd for the opening day program.
+Japan has managed to keep the virus under control so far but is experiencing a surge in cases.

+Vancouver Olympic bronze medalist and 2010 world champion Daisuke Takahashi made his debut in ice dancing, partnering with Kana Muramoto to finish second in the rhythm dance.

+Japanese champions Misato Komatsubara and Tim Koleto were first with 70.76 points, followed by Takahashi and Muramoto with 64.15.

 Two-time Olympic champion Yuzuru Hanyu, who has asthma, is not taking part in the men’s program.

 The Grand Prix of Figure Skating Final that was to be held as an Olympic test event on Dec.
 10-13 in Beijing has been postponed.
-The Grand Prix events in Canada and France were canceled.
+The Grand Prix events in Canada and France were canceled because of the pandemic.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports